achrysaetos/leck-tang-personal/posts/6mo-itinerary.md

 date: '2023-05-29'
 ---

 *A non-exhaustive list of ideas.
-Though if you're the kind of person who prefers doing (instead of seeing), you'll like my next post more.
+Though if you're the kind of person who prefers doing (instead of seeing), you'll like the next post more.
 You only need to see each continent once.*

 **Month 1: Europe**